Vim Cheatsheet

 i | insert text before cursor |

-I | insert text before block (consecutive lines) |
+I | insert text at the start of line |

 o | open line below |